Discord Connector

 Streaming responder — Creates a

-StreamingResponder(from@herdctl/chat) configured with Discord’s 2,000-character message limit and a 1,500-character buffer size. -
+StreamingResponder(from@herdctl/chat) configured with Discord’s 2,000-character message limit and a 1,500-character buffer size.
+Its reply closure drains any files buffered by the file-sender MCP and attaches them to the outgoing message. -

-Typing indicator — Starts a typing indicator that refreshes every 8 seconds until the agent completes execution.
+Typing indicator and acknowledgement — Starts a typing indicator that refreshes every 8 seconds (unless

 Agent execution — Calls